vishalbasra/vishalbasra.github.io/_posts/2017-10-27-DNS-Background-101.md

 Now obviously there are apparent problems to this today that we can comprehend but at that point of time, the scale of rise of the Internet (ARPAnet at the time) was completely un-precendeted.

 As the number of hosts in ARPAnet grew, changes to the **HOSTS.TXT** file also grew propotionately.
-This not just meant frequent updates in a file which was un-managable, but also `traffic` to the NIC increased dramatically.
+This not just meant frequent updates in a file which was un-managable, but also that traffic to the NIC increased dramatically.

 This problem kind of escalated into a whole dimensiton when ARPAnet moved to `TCP/IP` thus the population of the network exploded